marlietandoc/marlietandoc.github.io/content/project/tod/index.md

 ---
-title: The brain's internal clock.
-Learning in the AM vs.PM
+title: The brain's internal clock
 summary:  Not a morning person?
 Most people below the age of 30 also think so.
 In this collab with Harvard Medical school, we A/B tested how learning differs in the morning vs. evening across 7 experiments.
-We find that the morning is the best time to learn new information, especially when what we learn has to be transferred to to a new scenario.
+We find that the morning is the ideal time to learn new information, especially when what we learn has to be transferred to to a new scenario.

 tags:
   - Research